 Constance Crompton (U Ottawa)

-Constance Crompton works as an Assistant Professor at the University of Ottawa where she is a Canada Research Chair in Digital Humanities and director of the Humanities Data Lab.
-Her research interests include linked data, data modelling, code as a representational medium, queer history, and Victorian popular culture.
-She co-directs the Lesbian and Gay Liberation in Canada project with Michelle Schwartz (Ryerson University).
+Constance Crompton (she/her) works as an Associate Professor at the University of Ottawa where she is a Canada Research Chair in Digital Humanities and director of the Humanities Data Lab.
+Her research interests include linked data, data modelling, open scholarship, queer history, and Victorian popular culture.
+She co-directs the Lesbian and Gay Liberation in Canada project with Michelle Schwartz (Toronto Metropolitan University).
 She is an associate director of the Digital Humanities Summer Institute (University of Victoria).

 Helen Davies (U Colorado Colorado Springs)